 ED 626 Instructional Design (3) – The application of the instructional design approach to preparation of multimedia instructional products.
 Be guided through development of instructional materials, including application of the ID approach to the preparation of computer assisted instruction.

-ED 632 Cultural, Social and Philosophical Issues in Education (3) – Examine issues of learning and culture from a variety of philosophical perspectives, linking practice to theory and ideology.
+CSE 632 Cultural, Social and Philosophical Issues in Educational Technology (3) – Examine issues of learning and culture from a variety of philosophical perspectives, linking practice to theory and ideology.
 Students will frame their teaching and learning experiences by examining the role of culture in schooling and lean ring, specifically addressing issues surrounding diversity and critical perspectives in education.

 ED 633 Research and Writing (3) – Examine the traditions and theories of both quantitative and qualitative research and evaluate methods, findings, and implications of research studies.
 Produce and critique scholarly writing.
 Pre-requisite: ED 611.